 - A multi-page written report.
 The cost is $6 per manuscript page regardless of manuscript length.
 BONUS: You’ll also get a follow-up session conducted by email or a half-hour phone discussion.

 - Rates are based on manuscript pages that are double spaced.

-- For Stage One send your 30 pages of manuscript by email as an attachment in Word or pdf.
-For Stage One there is no printing charge.
-For Stage Two you can either mail me the manuscript as hard copy, or email it and I will have it printed at a cost to you of 10 cents per page.
+- For Stage One, email the 30 manuscript pages as an attachment in Word or PDF.
+There is no printing charge for Stage One.
+For Stage Two, either send the manuscript as hard copy, or email it and I will have it printed at a cost to you of 12 cents per page.

 - Turnaround time for Stage One is 5 days.
 Turnaround time for Stage Two is 12 to 15 days, depending on the manuscript length.